WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 # List the contents of a directory
 $ ls

-# List the contents of a directory with extra information about the files
+# List the contents of a directory with extra information about the files - this is particularly useful for view the size of the files
 $ ls –l

-# List all contents including hidden files & directories
+# List all contents, including hidden files & directories
 $ ls –al

 # List the contents of the directory called basic with extra information